Blue-Yonder-OSS/pg-bulk-loader/README.md

 This utility leverages the power of PostgreSQL in combination with Python to efficiently handle the bulk insertion of large datasets.
 The key features that contribute to its speed include:

 1. Utilization of Postgres' copy command
-2. Integration of Psycopg3's pipeline feature
+2. Implementation of Python's coroutines
-3. Implementation of Python's coroutines
+3. Harnessing the power of multiprocessing
-4. Harnessing the power of multiprocessing
+4. Capability to drop indexes during insertion and recreate them in parallel
-5. Capability to drop indexes during insertion and recreate them in parallel
+5. Connection pooling

 <h2>package's Efficiency</h2>